 What is rheumatoid arthritis?

-Rheumatoid arthritis (RA) is a chronic disease that causes inflammation of the joints.
-The inflammation can be so severe that the function and appearance of the hands and other parts of the body can be affected.
+Rheumatoid arthritis (RA) is a long-term (chronic) disease that causes inflammation of the joints.
+The inflammation can be so severe that it affects how the joints and other parts of the body look and function.
 In the hand, RA may cause deformities in the joints of the fingers.
-This makes moving the hands difficult.
-Lumps, known as rheumatoid nodules, may form over small joints in the hands and the wrist.
-Juvenile rheumatoid arthritis (JRA) is a form of arthritis in children ages 16 or younger that causes inflammation and stiffness of joints for more than six weeks.
-Unlike adult RA, which is chronic and lasts a lifetime, children often outgrow JRA.
-However, the disease can affect bone development in the growing child.
+This makes moving your hands difficult.
+Lumps, known as rheumatoid nodules, may form anywhere in the body.

 What causes rheumatoid arthritis?

 The exact cause of RA is not known.
 RA is an autoimmune disorder.
 This means the body's immune system attacks its own healthy cells and tissues.
 This causes inflammation in and around the joints.
-It then may lead to a damage of the skeletal system.
-RA can also cause damage to other organs, such as the heart and lungs.
-Researchers think certain factors, including heredity, may contribute to the onset of the disease.
+This may damage the skeletal system.
+RA can also damage other organs, such as the heart and lungs.
+Researchers think certain factors, including heredity, may be a factor.

-RA most often occurs in people from ages of 30 to 50.
+RA most often occurs in people from ages of 30 to 50, but it can occur at any age.
 It happens more in women than in men.

 What are the symptoms of rheumatoid arthritis?

 The joints most often affected by RA are in the hands, wrists, feet, ankles, knees, shoulders, and elbows.
 The disease often causes inflammation in the same areas on both sides of the body.
-Symptoms of RA may begin suddenly or slowly over time.
-Symptoms can occur a bit differently in each person, and may include:
+Symptoms may begin suddenly or slowly over time.
+Each person’s symptoms may vary, and may include: